|Distribution of Marijuana In NJ: General Penalties

 SERVING ALL OF NEW JERSEY

-Possession of synthetic marijuana such as Spice or K2 is also a 4th
+Possession of synthetic marijuana such as Spice or K2 is a 4th

 degree charge as long as you have less than 28 grams.
-Possessin of
+In addition

-charge included with the offense you face up to 18 months in Jail, up to
+to the fine of up to $7500 you face up to 18 months in jail and loss

-serious criminal offenses and entitle you to a bench or jury trial in
+and entitle you to a bench or jury trial in Superior Court.

 Distribution of: Marijuana

-charged when the quantity is over 50 grams.
-This is because
+commonly charged when the quantity is over 50 grams.

 Don't Be Afraid We Can Help.
 Sitting home thinking about your marijuana charge will not change the result only action will.
 Call our office now at 1-800-9-RIGHTS and set up a free in office consultation to